 You cannot be fired specifically for filing a workers’ comp claim in Arizona.
 If you believe you have been the victim of such a retaliatory action, please contact us, and one of our employee rights lawyers in Phoenix will help.

 On the other hand, if you were fired because you were unable to do the job, you have relatively little legal protection — the Arizona workers’ compensation laws do not protect you from being terminated.
 Fortunately, some unions have made agreements with employers that provide injured employees with additional protection.

 If you are fired while receiving workers’ comp, your benefits will not be affected.
 However, it is important to make an effort to find another job once you are released for work.

-The workers’ compensation process is complex, and there are many opportunities for the insurer to deny you the benefits you deserve.
-Working with a Phoenix workers’ compensation lawyer helps ensure you get the benefits you need to care for yourself and your family.
+The workers’ compensation process is complex, and there are many opportunities for the insurer to deny you the benefits you deserve or not allow you to re-open an old work injury case.
+Working with an Arizona workers’ compensation lawyer helps ensure you get the benefits you need to care for yourself and your family.

 At Crossman Law Offices, P.C., we offer free consultations and handle all cases on contingency — you pay no fees upfront, and no fees unless we win compensation for you.
 So don’t wait any longer to get the help you need.
 Contact us on 602-248-0380 to set up a free consultation.

 “Thanks for all your help with my case.
 You really helped me a lot and were so easy to talk to.
 So nice to have my questions answered so quickly and so easily.
 Great law firm!!!”